top of page

 By surrounding yourself with people that have similar interests you’ll be able to share the benefits and challenges that bringing mindfulness into your day brings.

-The three-step breathing space meditation is particularly useful since it is just 5 minutes long, making it easy to find time for even if you’re busy.
+The three-step breathing space meditation is particularly useful since it’s just 5 minutes long and therefore easy to fit in to a busy day.

 By practicing regularly, over a longer period of time, you’ll also be able to tune into daily fluctuations and make better judgements on how to organize your day to best suit your present mindset and energy level.